Video Poker Hands Ranking

 flush

-When you play video poker, you will have Flush ranking as the fifth hand at the paytable.
-It is formed of five non-consecutive cards which are of the same suit.
-Let us say that you have drawn 3-4-7-9-J of hearts, then you will be paid for Flush.
-This is the other hands you should check when seeking a full-pay version of Jacks or Better.
+When you play video poker, the Flush ranks as the fifth hand on the paytable.
+It is made up of five non-consecutive cards of the same suit.
+For example, if you draw 3-4-7-9-J of hearts, you will be paid for a Flush.
+This is the other payout you should check when seeking a full-pay version of Jacks or Better.

-The best payout you can receive on Jacks or Better for having a Flush is 6 to 1.
-However, there are often options which offer a payout of 5 times your stake.
-Landing Flush on your initial draw is estimated to happen once in 500 hands but with the second draw, your chances of forming the hand improve.
+The best payout you can receive on Jacks or Better for a Flush is 6 to 1.
+However, there are often options that offer a payout of 5 times your stake.
+Being dealt a Flush on your initial draw happens about once in 500 hands, but with the second draw, your chances of forming the hand improve.

 Straight